Mobula fever.jpg

 • Stay in our private ocean-view villa, reserved exclusively for our team

-• All meals included, prepared by our private chef Rubén with fresh local ingredients
+• Meals included, prepared by our private chef Rubén with fresh local ingredients

 • Filmmaking & underwater storytelling coaching with ocean filmmaker Matthew David Kaplan